manubot/rootstock/SETUP.md

 The process to create a new Manubot manuscript is a bit challenging, because it requires a few steps that are difficult to automate.
 However, you will only have to perform these steps once for each manuscript.
-These steps should be performed in a terminal, starting in the directory where you want the manuscript folder be created.
+These steps should be performed in a command-line shell (terminal), starting in the directory where you want the manuscript folder be created.
-Setup is supported on Linux and macOS, but [**not on Windows**](https://github.com/manubot/rootstock/issues/91).
+Setup is supported on Linux, macOS, and Windows.
+Windows setup requires [Git Bash](https://gitforwindows.org/) or [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq).

 ## Configuration